LinkedInLearning/github-actions-for-ci-cd-4375061/README.md

 - Exercise files are available:
 	- [Exercise Files](https://github.com/LinkedInLearning/github-actions-for-ci-cd-4375061)
  	- Follow the instructions for each chapter for steps to use the files.
-For exmaple, you may be asked to create new repositories for demonstrations.
+For example, you may be asked to create new repositories for demonstrations.

 ## Instructions
 This repository has folders for each of the videos in the course.

 ### Folders
 The folders are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
-As an example, the folder named `02_03` corresponds to the second chapter and the third video in that chapter.
+For example, the folder named `02_03` corresponds to the second chapter and the third video in the second chapter.

 ## Installing
 1. To use these exercise files, you must have the following installed:
 	- git
-2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
+1. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like [SourceTree](https://www.sourcetreeapp.com/).
-3. [Course-specific instructions]

 [0]: # (Replace these placeholder URLs with actual course URLs)